 The personal desktop is dead.
 No other way to put it.
 There is no niche for them any longer.
 Both smartphones and tablets are more portable; tablets now have better processor power, and smartphones/tablets are more interactive.
 Desktops will likely continue on as a professional resource (thankfully for me – typing a 1000 words on a touchscreen is still a challenge).

 Really you can’t go wrong with an app for iPad.
-And, on the flip side, you totally can go wrong by not having an ipad, especially in a field like real estate.
+And, on the flip side, you totally can go wrong by not having an iPad, especially in a field like real estate.
 SDI, known as Silicon Valley’s premium app developers designs, develops and markets apps from scratch.
 If you are a realtor and would like to take your business a notch higher, develop a visual feel of real estate with iPad app development.
 Drop by our office and get a 1 hr free consultation from business experts.

 Even if you aren’t in real estate, what’s to stop you from building a real estate app for agents?
 This business model is lucrative and we can assist you in your marketing efforts.
-There’s no law in the books to say you can’t and often times it takes an outsider to come up with perfect idea.
+There’s no law in the books to say you can’t and often times it takes an outsider to come up with the perfect idea.
 Whether you’re a real estate agent looking to build your own app, or just someone with a great idea, give SDI a call at 408.802.2885 or contact us directly to get started.
 Call today and get a 14 day free trial!